Looking for a money savings challenge to try this year?

 You can do this too!

-Platforms like eBay and Facebook marketplace great options for listing your products.
+Platforms like eBay and Facebook marketplace are great options for listing your products.

 Final Thoughts on Savings Challenges